Freelunch-AI/docs/design-notes.md

                                     2. Model removal (removig parts of the model, lowering computation. (e.g., removing layers of a depp learning model or removing models in an ensemble))
                                 3. Training Profiling Wrapper (should allow visualizations) (Fine grained measure of some resource through operators of the model). _Note:_ results for measuring this resources will vary do to uncertainty in hardware implementation (assuming same <machine, OS, processor used, cgroup>): branch prediction, threads, concurrent processes, process priority, etc. So these should be measured in a statistical sense: drawing a few samples then compute mean a std deviation.
                                     1. Time (time spent on each stage of model training epoch and generates report) (time per perator) (if one operator is a bottleneck you ca decide to modify it and train again)
-                                    2. Energy (measure energy consumption of each operator involved in training and generates report) (energy per perator) (if one operator is a bottleneck you ca decide to modify it and train again) (Tools: codecarbon, scaphandre)
+                                    2. Energy (measure energy consumption of each operator involved in training and generates report) (energy per perator) (if one operator is a bottleneck you ca decide to modify it and train again) (Tools: codecarbon, scaphandre, mlco2)
                                 4. Diagnosis Wrapper (Tools: WeightWatcher): tools that give you training-time interpretability into the behaviour of your model
                                 5. If there can be data privacy attacks: Differential Privacy Wrapper (Tools: google/differential-privacy, TF Privacy).
 Adding Noise to learning process in the way that guarantee that the output of the model will be aprox the same with or without any single input, degrading as less as prossible corrected predictive power --> this implies that specific datapoints cannot be memorized by the model and consequently that attackers exploit this memorization.
                                 6. If Featured Input must be encrypted: Homomorphic Encryption Wrapper (Tools: SEAL, HElib, tf-encrypted)